 As I already mentioned, Google Analytics was built for general-purpose and ecommerce websites.
 You will find most of its features and even online tutorials focusing on those use cases.
 That, although, doesn’t mean that it couldn’t track SaaS really well. too.
 In fact, Google Analytics is a really robust tool and I’ve seen much stranger use cases than tracking a SaaS app.
 And when I say strange, I mean tracking your dog’s location using GPS and Google Analytics kind of strange.

 Every SaaS app is different, and likely more so than average ecommerce or marketing websites.
 Therefore it is really difficult to build an analytics platform that does everything for you.
 You and your team know your app the best.
-In order to get most out of your Google Analytics setup, you need to sit down and plan out your tracking strategy.
+In order to get the most out of your Google Analytics setup, you need to sit down and plan out your tracking strategy.

 How I usually approach working on the strategy is by getting familiar with the SaaS app itself, all of its features and possible actions that its users can take.
 For more complex apps, it’s worth creating documentation or working with the existing one.